 Portability

-If you're a pianist who's always on the go, portability is likely an essential factor when choosing a digital piano.
+If you're a pianist always on the go, portability is likely an essential factor when choosing a digital piano.
 Luckily, many manufacturers understand this need and have created portable pianos that don't sacrifice sound quality.

 Other important features

 Additionally, consider the range of sounds and voices available on the instrument.
-While classical pianists may primarily use the traditional piano sound, having access to other voices like strings or organs can add versatility to your playing and inspire new creative ideas.
+While classical pianists may primarily use the traditional piano sound, having access to other voices, like strings or organs, can add versatility to your playing and inspire new creative ideas.

 Another important feature is connectivity options.
 Look for models that allow you to connect to your computer or other devices, giving you access to educational resources and music software.

-What are the best digital pianos for classical pianists?(under $1500)
+What are the best digital pianos for classical pianists? (under $1500)

 If you're looking for a modern model that falls under $1500, here are five of the best digital pianos to consider: